FilenCloudDienste/filen-sdk-ts/README.md

 # Attention

 The SDK is still a work in progress.
 DO NOT USE IT IN PRODUCTION YET.
-Class names, function names, types, definitions, constants etc. are subject to change until we release a full tested and stable version.
+Class names, function names, types, definitions, constants etc. are subject to change until we release a fully tested and stable version.

 ### Installation